clhenrick/am-i-rent-stabilized/README.md

 Am I Rent Stabilized dot com
 ============================

 A web site that informs NYC residents about rent regulation laws, how to find out if they may be rent regulated and paying too much rent, and how to take action.
+See it in action at [amirentstabilized.com](http://amirentstabilized.com/).

 ## Runs on
 - JQuery